ctalandi/TOOLS/INTERPOLATION/GLORYS12V1/BERING/README.md

 > The main script is launch.bash, just set the years over which to perform the interpolation <br>
 > After this step, we have to set the land grid points to zero in using the scrip do_misval.bash <br>
 > The finla directory where are stored the data is /home/datawork-lops-drakkarcom/SIMULATION-OUTPUTS/FREDY/CONFIGS/CREG12.L75/BDYS/BERING <br>

+Then a final step is required to make the interpolated data ready to be used by CREG12.L75 configuration.
+This step is launch (interactively) in the FINAL directory using launch.bash script.

+### Few steps:
+- extract the correct sub-domain
+- East-West flip
+- change velocities sign